 “This is a college campus,” the police captain told him.
 He sounded apathetic.
 “People are allowed to go anywhere they want.”

-Men swarmed the store to buy their last-minute Valentine's Day gifts.
+Men swarmed the store to buy their last-minute Valentine’s Day gifts.
+No one was allowed to take a real break, but they could eat in the stockroom.
 Kristen had spent the last five hours tying bows to boxes of chocolates and chocolate-covered fruit.
 Her fingers were numb by the time she took her break.
-No one was allowed to take a real break, but they were allowed to eat in the stockroom.
 A dry turkey sandwich and a sad excuse for a salad was waiting for her.

 Her manager stuck his head into the stockroom.
 “Kristen, could you get on the register?
 The line is out the door.”